Hydrogen and heat transfer, an inseparable combination

 While residual heat can be utilized in various ways within the hydrogen production process, such as for district heating, there are instances during warmer months when heat demand is lower, and excess low-grade heat must be cooled off.
 In choosing a suitable heat exchanger, it is crucial to consider local constraints such as space limitations, permissible noise levels, and the availability and quality of cooling water.

 In Kapp’s philosophy (and according to the ‘trias energetica’), waste heat should be reused.
 We have extensive experience with waste heat projects and therefore always have a suitable heat exchanger in our scope.
-If the heat demand is low, superfluous heat can still be cooled down, however bad we think that is.
+If the heat demand is low, superfluous heat can still be cooled down.
 Cooling can be done with air, water, or a hybrid solution.
 For offshore installations, (titanium) plate heat exchangers or special offshore air coolers are very suitable, especially because of their compactness.

 Making hydrogen suitable for storage and transport requires compression, from around 2 bar (alkaline) or 20-40 bar (PEM) to 30-100 bar.
 We often see this process step combined with deoxidisation and purification of the hydrogen.
 After compression, condensation takes place, during which a lot of water is already extracted from the hydrogen.
 The whole process again releases a lot of heat, which we do not want to lose.